alicanertop/alicanertop/README.md

-I am a Frontend Developer from Turkey </br>
+I am a Javascript Developer from Turkey </br>

 **Currently working in**  <a href="https://beyn.com.tr/" target="_blank"><b>Beyn Technology</b></a>